1000 Series: School & Community Relations

 IASB Reference: 901

-The board values the participation and support of school district community groups, including but not limited to the Booster Club and parent-teacher organizations, which strive for the betterment of the district and the education program.
-The board shall work closely with these groups.
+The board values the participation and support of school district-community groups including, but not limited to, the Booster Club and Parent-Teacher Organizations (PTOs) which strive for the betterment of the school district and the education program.
+The board will work closely with these groups.

-Prior to any purchase of or fundraising for the purchase of goods or services for the district, the group shall confer with the superintendent [or designee] to assist the group in purchasing goods or services to meet the district’s needs.
+Prior to any purchase of, or fundraising for the purchase of goods or services for the school district, the group will confer with the superintendent [or designee] to assist the group in purchasing goods or services to meet the school district’s needs.

-It shall be the responsibility of the building principal to be the liaison with the school district community groups affiliated with their attendance center and the superintendent [or designee].
+It is the responsibility of the building principal to be the liaison with the school district-community groups affiliated with building principal's attendance center and the superintendent [or designee].

 Adopted: 6/70